swarmion/swarmion/packages/serverless-cdk-plugin/README.md

 }
 ```

-Then, you would pass the construct to the `serverless.ts` file at the cdkConstruct key:
+Then, you would pass the construct to the `serverless.ts` file at the serverlessConstruct key:

 ```ts
 const serverlessConfiguration: AWS & CdkPluginConfig = {